roguewatt/via-framework/README.md

 ## Auditing

-A VRI-compliant system should be able to reconstruct, for each logical inference:
+A VRI-compliant system should be able to reconstruct, for each forecasting sample and prediction:

 - Sample Reference Time
 - Output Valid Times